 - Dark Brown Sugar

 - Butter - You can also use a dairy-free alternative.
-I've found shortening works well in this recipe.
+I've found earth balance sticks work well in this recipe.

 - Baking Soda

 - Milk of Choice - Dairy or dairy-free both work in this recipe.